frankhecker/gettingdatacoursera/CodeBook.md

 More specifically, the five steps of the analysis are as follows:

-1. Merge the training and the test sets.
+1. Merge the data from the original training and test data sets.
-2. Extract only the mean and standard deviation measurements.
+2. Extract only the variables representing mean and standard deviation measurements.
-3. Replace the activity numeric codes with activity names.
+3. Replace the activity numeric codes with the activity labels.
 4. Use descriptive variable names.
 5. Create a second, independent tidy data set with the average of each variable for each activity and each subject.